 People with pharyngitis should contact their healthcare provider if they experience any of the following:

-- symptoms last more than 10 days
+- symptoms lasting more than

 - severe difficulty or pain when swallowing